Chart Color Schemes

 An assessment of population growth drivers in Morwell reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Morwell's population was approximately 14,724 as of November 2025.
-This figure represents an increase of 292 people, a 2.0% growth since the 2021 Census which reported a population of 14,432.
-The change is inferred from ABS's estimated resident population of 14,529 in June 2024 and an additional 176 validated new addresses since the Census date.
-This results in a density ratio of 172 persons per square kilometer.
-Population growth was primarily driven by overseas migration.
+Morwell's population, as of November 2025, stands at approximately 14,724 people.
+This figure represents an increase of 292 individuals since the 2021 Census, which recorded a population of 14,432.
+The change is inferred from ABS data showing an estimated resident population of 14,529 in June 2024 and the addition of 176 validated new addresses post-Census.
+This results in a population density ratio of 172 persons per square kilometer.
+Overseas migration was the primary driver of Morwell's population growth during recent periods.

 Frequently Asked Questions - Population